Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 source

-Pegboard isn’t just for walls!
-Add it the closet door for more storage, too.
-Paint a section of the door with chalkboard paint or attach stick-on cork board panels for an instant bulletin or idea board.
+Add it to the closet door for more storage, too.
+To make the doors even more functional, paint a section of the door with chalkboard paint.
+Or attach stick-on cork board panels for an instant bulletin or idea board.

 Get your craft room organized with these great ideas.
 Whether you have a craft room, closet, or floor space, these ideas get your crafts neatly organized!